BriStanke/finalCapstone/README.md

 ## 1. A description of the dataset used.
 I used an analysis dataset that contains product reviews from Amazon.
-This is a list of over 34,000 consumer reviews for Amazon products like the Kindle, Fire TV Stick, and more The dataset includes basic product information, rating, review text, and more for each product.
+This is a list of over 34,000 consumer reviews for Amazon products like the Kindle, Fire TV Stick, and more.
+The dataset includes basic product information, rating, review text, and more for each product.
 ## 2. Details of the preprocessing steps.
 - The text data in the 'reviews.text' column is converted to lowercase and